ricardobeat/twitter-cli/README.md

-Clit
+twitter-cli
 ====

-A _command-line interface_ for Twitter for Mac, Linux and Windows*.
+A Twitter command-line interface for Mac, Linux and Windows.

 Install
 -------

 Two ways:

 1. Download the "compiled" binaries from /dist for your platform.
-Run `clit` to see available commands
+Run `twitter` to see available commands
 2. Clone/download the repo.
 Run `./jsdb/jsdb_mac main.js` (see JSDB.org for more info)

 Usage
 -----

-You'll have to run `clit authorize` first so you can allow access to your account.
+You'll have to run `twitter authorize` first so you can allow access to your account.
 It will open a browser for the auth, get the PIN from there and type it in.
 Voilà.

-Run `clit` without arguments for the list of available commands:
+Run `twitter` without arguments for the list of available commands:

 Commands
 -------